geawiz/geoviz/README.md

 # GeoViz Tutorials
 This repository is a collection of tutorials that should help you rendering maps on the Web.
 The main objective of these tutorials is to illustrate how to add layers of data to base maps.
 For this, we will be using the amazing [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) library.
-Most of the tutorials will have code examples in two different flavour: plain HTML, as well as [Vue 3](https://vuejs.org) components.
 Our tutorials emphasize a modern, serverless approach to web mapping.
 Rather than depending on dedicated map servers (like GeoServer or MapServer), we:
 - Store processed raster and vector data economically on cloud-based storage solutions (Amazon S3).
 - Utilize client-side rendering capabilities of [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) for efficient, scalable, and cost-effective mapping.